 This year, Ormat continued to collaborate with the Central American Medical Outreach (CAMO)155 Brigades, a foundation that provides essential medical services to disadvantaged communities.
 In 2019, we worked with them to provide medical services year-round to our communities.
-Through this initiative, Ormat was able to provide hundreds of medical treatments such as dental care treatments for children between the ages of 7 and 16, mammography screening to women older than 35 years of age, and cytology exams.

-In 2019, Ormat continued many of our initiatives begun in previous years, including providing a community HIV/AIDS peer educator to help reduce the prevalence of the disease in the region that we serve.
+Through this initiative, Kenya lab- In 2019, Ormat continued many of our initiatives begun in previous years, including providing a community HIV/ AIDS peer educator to help reduce the prevalence of the disease in the prevalence of the disease in the oly, region that we serve.
 This year, we also operated a free medical clinic, in partnership with the government-run Naivasha District Hospital.